 pi —weighted price of Bidder i

-Lowest price received—the lowest weighted price obtained from any of the Bidders
+Lowest price received—the lowest weighted price received from any of the Bidders

 Median price—the median price among all prices submitted by Bidders that satisfied the requirements in Section 1.4.3.1 above in response to the Reference Model.
 (In the event of an even number of bids, the average of the two middle bids shall be calculated.)